 By J.D.
 Rottweiler, Ph.D.
 As Cochise College winds down from an accreditation visit, I’m a bit short on column topics.
 So in recognition of the season, I’ve crafted something you’ve never seen – a list of things for which I am thankful.
 While Cochise County is a scenic wonder on its own, you’ll notice my […]

-Cochise College faces an important milestone later this month when it hosts a comprehensive evaluation visit for accreditation by the Higher Learning Commission (HLC).
-As we have been promoting for the last several months, accreditation is necessary to enable students to transfer earned credentials to other institutions, share them with employers, and obtain federal financial […]
+Cochise College faces an important milestone later this month when it hosts a comprehensive evaluation visit for accreditation by the Higher Learning Commission (HLC) website.
+As we have been promoting for the last several months, accreditation is necessary to enable students to transfer earned credentials to other institutions, share them with employers, and obtain federal […]

 A year or so ago, the Cochise College Governing Board nominated Dan Guilmette, computer science and information systems instructor, for the faculty member award provided annually by the Association of Community College Trustees.
 Guilmette’s example of community leadership in addition to full-time teaching makes him stand out.
 Earlier this month, both the Air Force Association […]